French sworn translator in Barcelona — listed at the French Consulate

 Are you based in Barcelona?

-Translation into French follows the same per-page rate.
+The translation follows the same per-page rate.
 Notarisation of the signature is billed separately because it is a real cost (a notarial act).
 You'll see the breakdown in the calculator: translation price + notarisation when applicable.

 Get your quote in 30 seconds